AstroSpyX/architect-this/db.md

 - **Consistency**: Written data is immediately available when reading
 - **OLAP**: Online analytics processing (refers to storage type optimized for heavy analytic queries)
 - **OLTP**: Online transaction processing (fast small transaction, e.g. place order, update user record)
+- **OTP**: One Table Pattern – a data modeling approach where all entity types are stored in a single table.
+Only DynamoDB explicitly promotes OTP as a best practice, due to its lack of joins and emphasis on query-based schema design.
 - **Sharding**: Spreading data across multiple nodes to spread load across instances
 - **TTL**: Time to live (object will self delete in 1 hour)